knative/docs/docs/eventing/getting-started.md

 kubectl -n $K_NAMESPACE apply -f
 ```

-## Sending Events
+## Send Events to the Broker

-Now that the components are created, you can creare a CloudEvent by sending an HTTP request to the `Broker`.
+Now that the Pod is created, you can create a CloudEvent by sending an HTTP request to the `Broker`.

 1. SSH into the `Pod` with the following command: